Glanville Williams: Legal career

 Nowadays Williams is best known as a writer on criminal law, where his fame rests on four books, the influence of which has been enormous.
 First among these stands his Criminal Law: the General Part (1953), a 900-page text concerned, as he explained in the preface, "to search out the general rules of the criminal law, i.e. those applying to more than one crime".
 The Proof of Guilt (1955) is a comparative account of the rules by which criminal cases are tried in England and Wales, penetrating in its analysis of the merits of our system as well as its defects.
 The Sanctity of Life and the Criminal Law (1958) examines the philosophical basis for laws against contraception, sterilisation, artificial insemination, abortion, suicide and euthanasia; when it appeared it was very controversial.
 The fourth book is his 1,000-page Textbook of Criminal Law (1978).
 This was a successful student textbook, and would be one still if he had ever managed to finish the third edition, on which he had been labouring for 14 years at the time of his death.

 In fact, his range as a writer went far beyond the criminal law.
 Before turning to the criminal law, Williams had already written what are still the definitive books on a range of other important legal subjects: Liability for Animals (1939), The Law Reform (Frustrated Contracts) Acts (1943) (1945), Crown Proceedings (1948), Joint Obligations (1949), and Joint Torts and Contributory Negligence (1950).
 In 1947 he had edited Salmond's Jurisprudence.

 — J.R.
 Spencer, The Cambridge Law Journal, 56(3), 437-465.

 In 2012, Dennis Baker edited a new third edition of Williams' Textbook of Criminal Law, continuing the Socratic style of the originals.

 In The Sanctity of Life and the Criminal Law (1957), Williams criticised Christian, especially Roman Catholic, opposition to contraception, artificial insemination, sterilisation, abortion, suicide and euthanasia.

-His influential law book Learning the Law (1945), as of 2025 in its eighteenth edition, is a critically acclaimed and popular introductory text for legal undergraduates, dubbing itself "Guide, Philosopher and Friend".
+His influential law book Learning the Law (1945), as of 2025 in its eighteenth edition, dubbed itself "Guide, Philosopher and Friend".